coredds/brimir/README.md

 **Note:** We track these issues and will sync with upstream Ymir updates as they become available.

-## ROM Cartridge Games
+## ROM Cartridge Games (Not Yet Supported)

-Two games require special ROM cartridge files to run:
+Two games require special ROM cartridge files which are **not yet implemented**:

 **King of Fighters '95** (Europe: MK-81088, Japan: T-3101G)
-- Requires a 4MB ROM cartridge file
+- Requires a 4MB ROM cartridge file (not yet supported)
-- Place `{game}.rom` alongside your disc image
-- ROM must be a verified dump matching the expected hash
+- Game will not be playable until ROM cartridge support is added

 **Ultraman: Hikari no Kyojin Densetsu** (Japan: T-13308G)
-- Requires a 4MB ROM cartridge file
+- Requires a 4MB ROM cartridge file (not yet supported)
-- Place `{game}.rom` alongside your disc image
-- ROM must be a verified dump matching the expected hash

-The core will automatically detect these games and load the ROM cartridge if found.
-Supported naming patterns:
-- `{disc_name}.rom` (e.g., `kof95.rom` for `kof95.cue`)
-- `{product_code}.rom` (e.g., `T-3101G.rom`)
-- `rom.rom` or `cartridge.rom` (generic fallback)

-**Note:** You must legally obtain ROM cartridge dumps from your own hardware.
+- Game will not be playable until ROM cartridge support is added

+**Note:** ROM cartridge support is planned for a future release.
+These games are currently not playable in Brimir.

 ## Contributing